rajewski/SolTranscriptomes/README.md

 I am currently using the [SL4.0 genome and the ITAG4.0 annotation for tomato](https://solgenomics.net/organism/Solanum_lycopersicum/genome).
 For tobacco (*N. obtusifolia*) I am using the publicly available [genome and annotation](http://nadh.ice.mpg.de/NaDH/download/overview) but with a slight modification to add in the the MBP20 gene, which was missed in the original annotation.
 For *Arabidopsis* I'll be using the TAIR10 genome and annotation.
 In the case of tomato and tobacco these files are symlinked to copies we already have using the `SlyDNA` and `NobtDNA` directories, respecitively.

-For Arabidopsis, the data is downloaded with the `1_GetExternalGenome.sh` to `ExternalData/TAIR10`, but I have excluded those files from the git to save space.
+For Arabidopsis, the data is downloaded with the `1_GetData.sh` to `ExternalData/TAIR10`, but I have excluded those files from the git to save space.

 # ChIP Analysis

-The ChIP-seq files are downloaded to `ExternalData/ChIPseq` and the microarray file is downloaded to `ExternalData/Microarray` with `1_GetExternalSRA_ChIP.sh` and `1_GetExternalMicroarray.sh`, respectively.
+The ChIP-seq files are downloaded to `ExternalData/ChIPseq` and the microarray file is downloaded to `ExternalData/Microarray` both with `1_GetData.sh`.
 As a preprocessing step for the microarray study, array probe sequences were mapped to the SL4.0 genome, and probe locations were updated.
 Nonmapping or multimapping probes were excluded from the analysis.

-- How tf am I going to do a chip analysis from raw data?
-- How to integrate chipseq with chip-chip? a simple list of enriched regions/promoters

 ### Public Data